Suzanne is the award-winning author of three novels: Hush Little Baby, No Ordinary Life, and In An Instant.

 WHAT ARE SOME OF YOUR HOBBIES?

 I am a geek and a dabbler.
-Everything interests me a little bit, so I am constantly trying things and getting half good at them before I get distracted and start dabbing in something else.
-I dabble in painting, gardening, surfing, kickboxing, yoga, golf, and inventing.
+Everything interests me, so I am constantly trying new things and getting half good at them before getting distracted by something else.
+I dabble in painting, gardening, pickleball, yoga, golf, and making all sorts of things from light fixtures to bracelets and fly swatters.
 I am also one of those annoying people that actually stops to read the information signs on monuments and landmarks.
 I can’t help it.
 Minutia fascinates me.

 WHAT IS YOUR WORKING ENVIRONMENT LIKE?

 I spend each morning writing at different cafes in my area.
 I like the ambient noise, and it's great for picking up interesting tidbits and conversations.
-When I work at home in the afternoon, I have been known to bounce ideas off my cat.
-She sometimes listens, which is very encouraging.
-Most of the time she ignores me and looks annoyed.
+In the afternoon, I work at home and bounce my ideas off my cat.
+Sometimes she even listens, which is very encouraging.

 SINCE BECOMING AN AUTHOR, WHAT LESSONS HAVE YOU LEARNED?